RedBlaze908/RedBlaze908/README.md

 - Developer - Web Developer - Game Developer - Gamer

 - 🔭 I don't currently work
-- 🌱 I’m currently studing at ITIS
+- 🌱 I’m currently studing at an IT University
 - ⚡ Fun fact: i like SUSHI! and practical speedcube!
 - 🇪🇺 I can speak: Italian, English and a little bit of Japanese